-COSSA monitors the full range of federal issues impacting the social and behavioral science community, from funding for research grants to new research policies and directives.
+COSSA monitors the full range of federal issues impacting the social and behavioral science community, from funding for research grants to new federal policies and directives.

-COSSA advocates during the annual appropriations process for sustained federal support for social and behavioral science research programs administered across the federal agencies.
-We also advocate for other legislation that reflects the importance of these sciences to policymaking.
-Within the Executive Branch, COSSA weighs in on regulatory and policy issues by submitting comments in response to formal requests for comment and otherwise engaging directly with agency officials to promote our science.
+In particular, COSSA advocates during the annual appropriations process for sustained federal funding for social and behavioral science research programs administered across the federal agencies.
+We also advocate for non-funding legislation that reflects the importance of these sciences to policymaking.
+Within the Executive Branch, COSSA weighs in on regulatory and policy issues by submitting comments in response to formal requests for information and otherwise engaging directly with federal government officials to promote our science.